-James McDonald was only at Woodlesford for just over two months but appears to have been somewhat accident prone, providing the reporters of the Leeds Mercury with a number of stories, including unfortunately, that of his own death!
+James McDonald was in charge at Woodlesford for only just over two months but appears to have been somewhat accident prone, providing the reporters of the Leeds Mercury with a number of stories, including unfortunately, that of his own death!

 McDonald lived at Stourton Cottages, or Dandy Row, with his wife Catherine and their three children, aged 9, 5 and 2, who were all born in Leeds.
 (Intriguingly the 1851 census lists an unmarried labourer of the same age as being a patient in the lunatic asylum at Prestwich near Manchester.)

-Before he arrived at Woodlesford, on 20 November 1866, at a salary of £80 a year, James McDonald had moved to be the station master at Cononley on the main line between Keighley and Skipton.
+Before he became the stationmaster at Woodlesford, on 20 November 1866, at a salary of £80 a year, James McDonald had moved to be the station master at Cononley on the main line between Keighley and Skipton.
 Originally it was part of the Leeds and Bradford (Extension) Railway which opened in stages in the second half of the 1840s but was soon absorbed into the Midland.

 On Saturday 22 December John Eyre Davidson, a 31 year old school master at Kippax, had bought a ticket to travel home to Nottingham to see his father and friends.
-He was due to catch the southbound 1.20 p.m. stopping train from the Up platform but had been talking to the station master and a porter called Jelleyman on the Down platform near the station building.
+He was planning to catch the southbound 1.20 p.m. stopping train from the Up platform but had been talking to the stationmaster and a porter called Jelleyman on the Down platform near the station building.

 They said that when he heard a train approaching from the Leeds direction he ran down the platform slope and onto the foot crossing apparently thinking his train was arriving.
-They shouted for him to stop but he was hit by an express which was not due to call at Woodlesford.
+They shouted for him to stop but he was hit by an express which didn’t stop at Woodlesford.
 It caught him on the side of the face and he was flung into the “six foot” between the tracks.

 A passing doctor rushed to help him but both his jaws were broken and one of his feet had been cut off.
 Davidson was taken to the Leeds Infirmary where he died on Christmas Day.